Application IPs Datasets

 ...

-• Tor exit nodes are often intermixed with consumer VPNs network ranges.
+• Tor nodes are often intermixed with consumer VPNs networks.

-• Speed test servers are common on applications providing VoIP, teleconferencing, and gaming.
+• Speed test servers are common on dedicated application networks providing VoIP, teleconferencing, and gaming.

 IP List

 The active IPs associated with the application but not part of the cidr_list blocks are provided in the ip_list field of the payload.
-Basically, the combination of the cidr_list and ip_list provides a complete list of networks/IPs used by the application.
+In essence, the combination of the cidr_list and ip_list provides a complete list of networks/IPs used by the application.

 Though many IP addresses serving applications are fairly static, IPs do get re-used.
 For example, most Amazon CloudFront CDN IPs for a specific application can change every week or so.
 This Application IPs data feed actively purges stale IP addresses.